jamshidbeigi/DiscoverMovieZone/README.md

 ## Architecture

-*  MVVM Architecture and active view model
+*  MVVM Architecture with active view model by using clean architecture and SOLID principles,
+* the performance of doing tasks of sprints can be improve by using CI/CD and Agile methodologies

 ## Data